ICCCP & (F) APPLICATION PROCESS

 •pricing, offsets for ordinary expenses, & replacements frequency; &

-7. Submit initial Registration Fee, within 60 days of successful exam; &
+8. Submit initial registration Fee, within 60 days of successful exam; &

 A Registrant profile is created &/or updated on the Public Registry, to display certification status(s).

-The beta ICCCP online exam is one 3 hour session based on Cost of Care competencies, consisting of 150 multiple-choice questions.
+The ICCCP online exam with virtual proctoring one 3 hour sessions based on Cost of Care competencies, consisting of 150 multiple-choice questions.
 Applicants must sit the exam within 1 year of application submission.
 A minimum grade of 70% is required & one 6 month exam deferment is permitted.
-If exam rewrites are required (up to 3 rewrites) fees are payable to CVRP & online exam provider.
-Applicants that require a rewrite after the 1 year application submission expiry must complete exam rewrite within 3 months.
+If exam rewrites are required (up to 3) fees are payable to CVRP, online exam provider, & virtual proctor.
+Applicants who rewrite exams after the one-year application submission expiry must complete exam rewrites within three months.

 1 Year Renewal Application/Declaration/Fee/Insurance